-The library that Aesara is based on, Theano, was written at the LISA lab to support rapid development of efficient machine learning algorithms but while Theano was commonly referred to as a “deep learning” (DL) library, Aesara is not a DL library.
+Theano, the library on which Aesara is based, was written at the LISA lab to support rapid development of efficient machine learning algorithms.
+While Theano was commonly referred to as a “deep learning” (DL) library, Aesara is not a DL library.

 Designations like “deep learning library” reflect the priorities/goals of a library; specifically, that the library serves the purposes of DL and its computational needs.
-Aesara is not explicitly intended to serve the purpose of constructing and evaluating DL models, but that doesn’t mean it can’t serve that purpose well.
+Aesara is not explicitly intended to serve the purpose of constructing and evaluating DL models, although it can serve that purpose well.

-The designation “tensor library” is more apt, but, unlike most other tensor libraries (e.g. TensorFlow, PyTorch, etc.), Aesara is more focused on what one might call the symbolic functionality.
+The designation “tensor library” is more apt, but, unlike most other tensor libraries (e.g. TensorFlow, PyTorch, etc.), Aesara is more focused on symbolic functionality.